othman-19/track-daily-steps/README.md

 # PROJECT: Track daily steps
-The Track daily steps project is the final capstone project.
-It is a mobile web app that tracks the daily projects tasks of the user.
-It's a real-world-like project, built with business specifications that will get feedback about the achievement of technical and soft skills gained.
+Track Daily Steps is a web app that tracks daily projects and tasks for a given user.
+The project was built to comply with business specifications in order to obtain feedback on technical achievements and soft skills gained.

 ![screenshot](./Screenshot.png)